Money

 But in poorer countries, trust cannot be taken for granted the same way because of a lack of regulation and laws.

 While normally, you would report the guard to the police.
-But in countries like Rwanda, he would have unfairly serve punishment because the local justice system is brutal and unreliable.
-So the only option is when you can't trust the person or the justice system is to fire him.
+But in countries like Rwanda, he would have unfairly served punishment because the local justice system is brutal and unreliable.
+So the only option when you can’t trust the person or the justice system is to fire him.

-The Rwandan government increases the lack of trust by going to public places and regularly spy on what people are saying about politicians.
-This lack of trust hurt a nation's potential development.
+The Rwandan government increases the lack of trust by going to public places and regularly spying on what people are saying about politicians.
+This lack of trust hurts a nation’s potential development.

 As an example, in Karachi, Pakistan, half of the population lives in slums.
-They don't want to get affordable housing plans because they lack trust.
-In the past housing, planers promised affordable housing and never delivered.
+They don’t want to get affordable housing plans because they lack trust.
+In the past housing, planers promised affordable housing and never delivered it.
 Of course, the poor people were skeptical of being tricked.

 One manager for such a project needed to live close to the construction site in order to build trust with the locals who watched him closely.